DallasGiles/pokedex/README.md

 Searching for pokemon hasn't ever been easier with our PokeDex.
 You can now randomly generate a pokemon to check out how they look, and you may also generate random programming jokes.
 We also have a generations page where you can see the pokemon sprites for the starter pokemon in the generation you choose.
 Then you can take a look at the favorites page where you can add a pokemon to the favorites list.

 ## Description
 Welcome to our pokedex!
 You can search for pokemon and see their stats.
-You can see the starters for the 1st, 2nd, and 3rd generation.
-You can add pokemon you like to the favorites list, and you can randomly generate a programming joke.
+You can search for pokemon on the generations page, and you can add pokemon you like to the favorites list, and you can randomly generate a programming joke.

 ## Badges
 Shields.io